-Chimney breasts and fireplaces Repair category 1 Notes Multi fuel stoves have been installed within the Cottage, Living Room and Family Room.
+Chimney breasts and fireplaces Repair category 1 Notes A multi fuel stove has been installed within the living room.
 It is assumed that the installation complies with the Building Standards.
-I understand the flues are swept on an annual basis.
+If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
+Flues should ideally be swept and tested on an annual basis.